Algonquin Park Maps

 Government Topographic Maps

 Saved from government extinction by public outcry, these maps offer extra geographic detail and are the traditional choice for many paddlers.
 Topographical maps do not show campsites, only a few portages are marked and the maps offer no background information.
-You can view and purchase 1:50,000 scale topographic maps online at Jeff’s Maps.
+You can view and purchase 1:50,000 scale topographic maps online.
 It takes 17 of these maps to completely cover Algonquin Park!

 Backpacking Trail Maps